lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * An optional fourth message giving explicit key confirmation to I in deployments where no protected application data is sent from R to I.

-* A key material exporter and a key update function enabling frequent forward secrecy.
+* A key material exporter and a key update function enabling forward secrecy.

 * Verification of a common preferred cipher suite: